stopopol/deims_documentation/source/site.rst

 Adding a site
 ============================================================
-Go to "Edit/Site/Add Site"
+Go to "Edit/Add Content" and then select "Site"

 List of required fields
 ============================================================
 - Site Name
+- Country (Site Location)
-- Contact: Site Manager
+- Coordinates
-- Is your site part of any network or project?
+- Is your site part of any network, project or research infrastructure?

-  - if "Yes" then the field "Networks/Projects" appears and is also mandatory
+ - if yes then the additional fields will appear which are also mandatory

 Adding content inline
 ============================================================